wonggary85/Teamspacerschoice/readme.md

 Handles passwords used with Keyring/Windows Credential Locker.
 Not designed to be used by itself.

+## gbformatter.py

+Use to easily add multiple entries to singleuse.txt.

 ## .env

 A '.env' file can be setup with variables for the URL and chromedriver absolute path.